 Students will not be allowed to withdraw after the designated withdrawal date as published in the school calendar as required by Board of Regents' policy; however, students may petition an exception to the Board of Regents' withdrawal deadline for cases of hardship or medical reason by completing a Request for Medical or Hardship Withdrawal form available online with the Office of Student Affairs.
 The petition will become a permanent part of the student's file.
 If the petition is approved, the instructor may assign a grade of "W" after mid-term.
-Any student who discontinues class attendance after midterm and does not officially withdraw may be assigned a grade of "F." No fee adjustment will be made for withdrawal form for refunding if applicable.
+Any student who discontinues class attendance after midterm and does not officially withdraw may be assigned a grade of "F." No fee adjustment will be made for withdrawals except as outlined in the Tuition, Fees, and Costs section of this catalog.
+The Office of Student Financial Services will receive a copy of the withdrawal form for refunding if applicable.
 Students receiving financial aid or graduate assistantships should be aware that withdrawal from courses may affect continued financial aid eligibility.